-405. The Highway Authority has requested contributions i) to be used towards delivery of a new and improved village-wide cycle and pedestrian scheme and ii) towards provision of new bus stops on Station Road.
+398. The Highway Authority has requested contributions i) to be used towards delivery of a new and improved village-wide cycle and pedestrian scheme and ii) towards provision of new bus stops on Station Road.
 The cycle and pedestrian scheme comprises crossing provision in the form of pedestrian refuges, a new toucan crossing, new footways, conversion of footways to shared cycle/pedestrian facilities, new '20's plenty' signing, signing through the village for cycle routes, dropped kerbs and associated costs.
 A further contribution would be secured to provide 2 new bus stops and associated infrastructure in Station Road.
-The applicant has agreed to these contributions which officers consider meet the tests of CIL Regulation 122.
-Furthermore, this would be one of four obligations that contributor towards the pedestrian/cycle project (and would be the sole contributor towards new bus stop provision) and would therefore also comply with the tests at CIL Regulation 123.
+These contributions, which officers consider meet the tests of CIL Regulation 122 are included in the completed S106 Agreement.